JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

   concave shape above is still worth knowing as context for why splitting helps at all and why gains taper off with more stages; it just isn't something the bit-allocation decision needs to fit a curve to.
-- **Packed-MUX bit chunking is deliberately feedback-only in the planned sweep.** A 1-bit MUX select versus a 32-bit one carries different measured delay here (`MUX_uint1_t` 0.983 ns versus `MUX_uint32_t` 3.268 ns), and the raw generator can split the packed output bank for scalars and aggregates.
-  The initial landscape remains atomic to preserve its proven fewest-stage geometry; after a whole-design miss, one bounded midpoint-chunk neighbor is tried.
-This separation is intentional because isolated-leaf ranking did not predict full-design fanout QoR.
+- **Packed-MUX bit chunking is now a default at plan-build time for wide banks, but the initial landscape stays atomic.** A 1-bit MUX select versus a 32-bit one carries different measured delay here (`MUX_uint1_t` 0.983 ns versus `MUX_uint32_t` 3.268 ns), and the raw generator can split the packed output bank for scalars and aggregates.
+The landscape's own fewest-stage geometry is preserved (chunking never changes cut count or latency), but a selected bank at least `SWEEP.DEFAULT_MUX_CHUNK_MIN_WIDTH` (32) bits wide is chunked unconditionally once selected — see the mux select-fanout cliff result below, where this alone was worth 105.95 -> 292.48 MHz at an unchanged cut count.
+A narrower selected bank, or the still-unregistered terminal MUX, still only gets chunked after a whole-design miss (one bounded midpoint-chunk neighbor); isolated-leaf ranking did not predict full-design fanout QoR for those, hence the bound.
+- **Mux select-fanout cliff (2026-08-25): a register on a short parallel branch can be free in depth but ruinous in fanout, and `--no_sweep` planned it anyway.** `SWEEP.GET_PIPELINE_MAP` schedules a shared downstream consumer by the *max* of its inputs' readiness, so a register on a branch shorter than an already-registered sibling adds zero pipeline depth — real hardware that materializes for nothing.
+Found on `soft_shift_rot`'s parallel `MUX_uint5_t_if_eff_amt` (select) / `MUX_uint64_t_if_w` (data) muxes under `--no_hier_syn --no_sweep`: the planned 7th cut reported `cuts=7, 6 slice(s) built` (the mismatch was the tell) and cost 4 design-wide max-capacitance violations for zero extra depth — 105.95 MHz measured versus 252.13 MHz for the otherwise-identical 6-cut plan that omitted it. `SWEEP.DROP_NON_DEEPENING_PLACEMENTS` now drops any placement whose removal, alone, leaves the subtree's real post-lowering latency exactly where it started; this is the "never actually benefits from the whole-design physics during planning" limitation above turned fatal, not a new failure mode.
+See `docs/SYN_DESIGN.md`'s own dated result for the full measurement table.
+- **`--no_hier_syn` sums isolated per-leaf delays, which runs high on a mux chain specifically.** On `soft_shift_rot`, `--no_hier_syn` reports 38.2 ns comb delay (`MUX_uint64_t` 5.363 ns/leaf) where hierarchical synthesis measures 15.2 ns (2.1 ns/leaf) — a ~2.5x floor-estimate inflation
+  (192.3 MHz predicted vs. 483 MHz real), because cross-instance fanout sharing between the mux's own select and its neighbors is invisible to per-leaf isolated measurement (see the fanout-sharing bullet below).
+Not fixed here: `--no_hier_syn` is a deliberate flag choice, and the mismatched floor is just a misleading number, not a build failure.
 - **No net/interconnect delay.** Matches the sky130 flows measured against (all report zero net delay), but is therefore a pre-PnR estimate, not a post-route number — say so plainly wherever this tool's output is surfaced.